Dinosaurs, Unicorns and Sharks!

 The diagram shows that the defined path from the Archbishop direct to the clergy is retained, either direct from the Archbishop or from the Chapter of Canons, and the path for Archdiocese information, initiated via the new clergy and laity populated Archdiocese Advisory Board, can be distributed via the new governance routes using the synodal pathways.

-These changes specifically affect Development Areas 3 and 4 of the Pastoral Plan, and these developments have been summarised for families as part of the end-of-year 1 communications of the Pastoral Plan programme implementation, and can be found here.
+These changes specifically affect Development Areas 3 and 4 of the Pastoral Plan, and these developments have been summarised for families as part of the end-of-year 1 communications of the Pastoral Plan programme implementation.
 This is a MUST READ for any parishioner so that we all start to get an understanding of how the Pastoral Plan Programme affects us.
 The link for this document is at the top of this page.